megmontero/student-alcohol-consumption/code/student-alcohol-consumption.md

-# Análisis Estadístico
+# AnÃ¡lisis Estadístico

-## Análisis gráfico inicial
+## AnÃ¡lisis grÃ¡fico inicial

 ```r